 To be clear I didn’t ride the Cowboy 3 while reviewing up any mountains as this is no alternative to a hardtail mountain bike.
 I did, however, use the bike over trails to see how it felt in rocky and grass surfaces where you might consider taking a hybrid.
 The eBike felt comfortable on this type of terrain but I wouldn’t want to push it onto anything more challenging given the proximity of the mudguards that might struggle.
 The chunky tyres work well and the electric power assistance is a useful companion where you are riding at slower speeds generally and the motor is enabled.

 Electric motor performance on hills

 There are many expletives I could well use here.
 Going up some serious gradient the Cowboy 3 is awesome.
-We rode this with it side by side with a mountain bike on a 1.5 mile ascent that has over 100 feet of climbing.
+Doing the Cowboy 3 review I rode this with it side by side with a mountain bike on a 1.5 mile ascent that has over 100 feet of climbing.
 It is a good training ride on a normal ride.
 With the Cowboy 3 it was a breeze.
 Taking it in turns to compare the rides both of us could not believe the acceleration uphill.
 I wondered if the single gear and 250w motor strength would fade when pushed on a serious hill but it didn’t falter.

 Battery Life Real Life Results

 The 360Wh battery requires around 4 hours to fully charge and claims a range of 70km from this.
-While using the bike around town the Cowboy3 measured up to this claimed distance.
+While reviewing the Cowboy 3 around town the Cowboy 3 measured up to this claimed distance.
 Pushing the bike with rougher terrain and some serious ascents we saw the real life results dip slightly below this.
-Taking the bike through its paces we still saw the range achieve over 65km each time on a full charge.
+Taking the bike through its paces I still saw the range achieve over 65km each time on a full charge.
 Worth noting that we were testing during the day and did not use the integrated lights that will further impact on battery performance.